Webhook & Send API

 Send-Reply API

-Use the Send-Reply API to send messages or reactions from your server back to a customer's conversation on Facebook or Instagram.
+Use the Send-Reply API to send messages or reactions from your server back to a customer's conversation on Facebook, Instagram, SMS, or WhatsApp.
+The same endpoint handles all four platforms â choose the recipient via conversation_id, platform_user_id, or to_phone as appropriate.

 Authentication

-All Send-Reply API requests must include your API key, generated in the portal under Integrations → Webhook & Send API.
+All Send-Reply API requests must include your API key, generated in the portal under Integrations â Webhook & Send API.
 Keys are prefixed with sgwh_.

 Pass the key using either header:

-# Option A — custom header (recommended)
+# Option A â custom header (recommended)

 X-SumGenius-Api-Key: sgwh_your_api_key_here

-# Option B — standard Bearer token
+# Option B â standard Bearer token

 Authorization: Bearer sgwh_your_api_key_here